-Regardless of the situation, several key components are involved in de-escalation that are essential to working towards a positive outcome.
+Regardless of the situation, several critical components are involved in de-escalation, which is essential to a positive outcome.
 If they aren’t practiced together in an educational environment, then they will most likely not be deployed in a way that supports the end goal.

-The important steps involved in de-escalation training are:
+The essential steps involved in de-escalation training are:

 All of these steps require frequent practice and feedback on performance.
-Since it is often difficult to get this kind of feedback after an actual crisis, it’s important to engage in extensive training that breaks down the potential outcomes, the steps that were missed, and things that could be improved upon.
+Since it is often difficult to get this kind of feedback after an actual crisis, it’s vital to engage in extensive training that breaks down the potential outcomes, the missed steps, and things that could be improved.
 It is this type of real-world de-escalation training that can make all the difference for officers on-the-job.

-Effective de-escalation techniques are ones that re-engage the frontal lobe of a person’s brain, regulating impulse control and improving rational thought and self-awareness.
+Effective de-escalation techniques re-engage the frontal lobe of a person’s brain, regulating impulse control and improving rational thought and self-awareness.

-This is something that is truly challenging to teach and practice in a classroom setting.
+This is something that is genuinely challenging to teach and practice in a classroom setting.
 Virtual gun ranges can offer a safe and educational alternative to traditional classroom-style education.
-Officers can engage in situational training simulations that mimic crises they are faced with on-the-job.
-By acting out the scenario, going through the steps of de-escalation, and getting productive criticism on their performance, they will be more equipped to handle these situations in the future.
+Officers can engage in situational training simulations that mimic crises they are faced with on the job.
+By acting out the scenario, going through the de-escalation steps, and getting productive criticism on their performance, they will be more equipped to handle these situations in the future.

 Ultimately, when it comes to de-escalation techniques, nothing will outweigh the benefits of hands-on practice.
 Engage Virtual Range offers a safe and realistic environment for law enforcement professionals to engage in life-like simulations that promote learning and build confidence.